filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_AND_THE_SDGs.md

 Implement Filecoin via SDK as a mechanism to increase incentivization for users of BFLO who upload their public claims to the BFLO data commons to pin these claims.

 3. BFLO Commons Explorer
-Develop a browser based explorer of BFLO Commons using REACT that connects the front end to the BFLO Data Commons
+Develop a browser based explorer of BFLO Commons using REACT that connects the front end to the BFLO Data Commons via REST API

 ## Roadmap, Timeline, Budget
 The roadmap timeline runs over a 3 month period from the date of the grant receipt.
 Milestones will be developed in parallel as follows: